-- Net: Displays the current net being routed. - o Options: Are hidden by default, and can be displayed by clicking Options. - Number of Hops: Defines how many programmable interconnect points, or PIPs, to look at when reporting the available neighbors.
-The default is 1. - Number of Neighbors: Limits the number of neighbors displayed for selection. - Allow Overlap with Unfixed Nets: Enables or disables a loose style of routing which can create conflicts that must be later resolved.
-The default is ON. - Neighbor Nodes: Lists the available neighbor PIPs/nodes to choose from when defining the path of the route. - Assigned Nodes: Shows the currently assigned nodes in the route path of the selected net. - o Assign Routing: Assigns the currently defined path in the Routing Assignment window as the route path for the selected net. - Exit Mode: Closes the Routing Assignment window.
+- Net: Displays the current net being routed. - Options: Are hidden by default, and can be displayed by clicking Options. - Number of hops: Defines how many programmable interconnect points, or PIPs, to look at when reporting the available neighbors.
+The default is 1. - Maximum number of neighbors: Limits the number of neighbors displayed for selection. - Allow overlap with unfixed nets: Enables or disables a loose style of routing which can create conflicts that must be later resolved.
+The default is ON. - Neighbor Nodes: Lists the available neighbor PIPs/nodes to choose from when defining the path of the route. - Assigned Nodes: Shows the currently assigned nodes in the route path of the selected net. - Assign Routing: Assigns the currently defined path in the Routing Assignment window as the route path for the selected net. - Exit Mode: Closes the Routing Assignment window.